Evangelion: 1.0 You Are (Not) Alone: English-language critical response

-Other reviewers greeted the film negatively, deeming it superfluous and unnecessary.
+Other reviewers greeted the film negatively.
 For Slant Magazine, the plot is a simple summary of the first episodes of the classic series, as complicated as the original, and a "very attractive but fundamentally pointless" film.
 Angelo Delo Trinos of Comic Book Resources described it as "a rushed and truncated summary of Evangelion for newcomers".
 Carlo Santos of Anime News Network reviewed the film giving a C to the plot and closing the review by asking, "Isn't this the same thing as the TV series but with more rainbows?".
-Cuts of some moments from the classic series also drew criticism from some reviewers, who felt Evangelion: 1.0 was too compressed and rushed.
-Reviewers from ComicsAlliance complained of inconsistency and poor pacing, aggravated by the presence of scenes without emotional impact.
+ComicsAlliance complained of inconsistency and poor pacing, aggravated by the presence of scenes without emotional impact.
 Escapist Magazine was also critical of this aspect, believing that "every subtle development is conveniently thrown onto the viewer's lap with little pacing".
 For Madeline Ashby of Mechademia, the plot of Evangelion: 1.0, despite the cuts to the source material, could still be cryptic and off-putting to viewers looking for answers.
 Mike Hale's review for The New York Times was particularly critical; for Hale, the material is overly condensed, losing everything he said distinguished the first part of the original series.
-He cited the removal of thoughtful pacing, humor, and the changes to the characterization of the characters.
+He cited the removal of thoughtful pacing, humor, and the changes to the characterization of the protagonists.
 Hale then concluded the review by writing, "Evangelion becomes just another giant-robot story.
 The original series is available and represents a much better investment".

-Critics were particularly divided over the characters.
-Reviewers found the characterization odd or clumsy, complaining of an overly frantic pace and little opportunity to empathize with the characters.
-Moriareviews.com criticized Shinji's relationship with Misato and Rei, appreciating Rei's scenes and evolution more than Shinji's, though the reviewer considered them presented too late and in too little time.
-Other critics instead appreciated the characterization of the characters, especially that of Shinji.
-According to the Moxie Exclusive, the story has a more streamlined flow than the original and the emotions of the characters would have a stronger impact than it.
-For IGN, the Shinji of the film is a slightly better character than his counterpart in terms of emotion, while for Kotaku, Evangelion: 1.0 is visually better, has a better pacing, and explores the physical and emotional struggles of the protagonist better than Neon Genesis Evangelion.
-MyReviewer.com also praised this aspect, finding the characters much more vivid and clear than their television counterparts.
-The site The Film Stage particularly praised Shinji's journey and evolution and the last scene, in which his and Rei's hands finally touch.
+Other critics instead appreciated the characterization of the protagonists.
+For IGN the Shinji of the film is a slightly better character than his counterpart in terms of emotion, while for Kotaku Evangelion: 1.0 is visually better, has a better pacing, and explores the physical and emotional struggles of the protagonist better than Neon Genesis Evangelion.